gobbedy/AutoDD/README.md

 	2.  pass in values 1, 2, 3, or 4

 	3. 1 = sort by total score, 2 = sort by recent score, 3 = sort by previous score, 4 = sort by change in score, 5 = sort by change in # of rocket emojis

-Allsub (Subreddit toggle)

-	1. Using this parameter shows scores on the other subreddits such as RobinHoodPennyStocks, Stocks, WallStreetBets, etc

 Csv

 	1. Outputs table_records.csv file